-(2) Target access to public school choice and supplemental services to individuals within subgroups that fail to achieve NCLB benchmarks.
-(2006, revised 2009)
+f.
+REFORM OF STATE AND FEDERAL ACCOUNTABILITY SYSTEMS: Target access to public school choice and supplemental services to individuals within subgroups that fail to achieve NCLB benchmarks.
+(2006; 2009; revised 2010)

 Rationale: Although SOL test scores have risen as a result of curriculum alignment, familiarity with the tests, and intensive remediation efforts, there is evidence that students and schools in poor and minority communities are more likely to fail to graduate and their schools to lose accreditation and federal funding.
 Such results will punish these students, schools and communities without eliminating the causes of failure and will doom the standards movement, which has the potential to strengthen education at every level.
-In addition, the requirements of NCLB for meeting Adequate Yearly Progress (AYP) have created situations where schools that meet Virginia's high standard are subject to federal sanctions, such as loss of funding, because of unreasonable requirements such as standardized testing of students who understand little English or children with severe disabilities. (revised 2009)
+In addition, the requirements of NCLB for meeting Adequate Yearly Progress (AYP) have created situations where schools that meet Virginia's high standard are subject to federal sanctions, such as loss of funding, because of unreasonable requirements such as standardization testing of students who understand little English or children with severe disabilities. (revised 2009)